Please refer to the "**Important information about applying online**" section on the "APPLY ONLINE" tab, before completing an application.

-The average age of our students is 29 years old, and about one-third are first time college students.
-Approximately 80% receive some kind of financial assistance in the form of grants, scholarships, work-study jobs, and/or student loans.
-64% of our students are female, and 39% represent a minority.
 The U.S. Department of Education has designated PCC as a Hispanic-Serving Institution based on the college’s commitment to serve Hispanic and low income students, and two Title V grants are helping PCC meet this commitment.
+Who are our students:

 PCC has experienced dramatic enrollment growth over the past 15 years and we now have two branch campuses.
 The Fremont Campus, located in Cañon City, serves Fremont and Custer counties.
-Southwest Colorado Community College (A Division of PCC), serves Archuleta, Dolores, La Plata, Montezuma, and San Juan counties.
+Pueblo Community College Southwest serves Archuleta, Dolores, La Plata, Montezuma, and San Juan counties.
 The branch campuses serve approximately 1,700 students per year and provide transfer, career, and technical programs.

 PCC is one of the most dynamic and progressive community colleges in Colorado.
 We continually strive to provide modern facilities, state-of-the-art equipment, and comprehensive technical and transfer programs that prepare students to enter the job market or transfer to a four-year school.
 Our faculty and staff are committed to student success, offering quality classroom instruction and academic support.